cemuka/UnityRuntimeNodeEditor/Assets/docs/documentation.md

 Welcome to the RuntimeNodeEditor documentation.

+## Quick overview

+- RuntimeNodeEditor is a unityUI based node editor and works in playmode.

+- Socket based connections
+-

 ## Your first editor